Eschatologue/CM_wiki/docs/class/wizard/index.md

 ### Level 5: Memorize Spell

-Whenever you finish a Short Rest, you can study your spellbook and replace one of the level 1+ Wizard spells you have prepared for your Spellcasting feature with another level 1+ spell from the book.
+Whenever you finish a **:rest-short: Short Rest**, you can study your spellbook and replace one of the level 1+ Wizard spells you have prepared for your Spellcasting feature with another level 1+ spell from the book.

 ### Level 18: Spell Mastery

 You have achieved such mastery over certain spells that you can cast them at will.
 Choose a level 1 and a level 2 spell in your spellbook that have a casting time of an action.
 You always have those spells prepared, and you can cast them at their lowest level without expending a spell slot.
 To cast either spell at a higher level, you must expend a spell slot.

-Whenever you finish a Long Rest, you can study your spellbook and replace one of those spells with an eligible spell of the same level from the book.
+Whenever you finish a **:rest-long: Long Rest**, you can study your spellbook and replace one of those spells with an eligible spell of the same level from the book.

 ### Level 19: Epic Boon